Photo: Nant Maesglase towards Dinas Mawddwy

 When the Countryside Council for Wales (successors to the Countryside Commission) considered the Cambrian Way in 2000, it was decided that the time was not ripe, at least until the access to mountains and moorlands took effect.
 Other objections were said to be still valid, notably public safety and erosion.
 In 2001 the Foot and Mouth crisis highlighted the value of walking tourism to the economy of Wales.
 The access provisions of the Countryside and Rights of Way Act 2000 have meant that the public has a legal right of access to vast areas of Wales including all the sections of the Cambrian Way that were permissive or de facto access.
 All this means that there is a case for at least some recognition of the Way's existence, even if not as a National Trail with all its razzmatazz.
 Marking on Ordnance Survey maps at 1:25,000 scale will be sought, but walkers will still need the sketch maps in the guidebook.
 The Ramblers' Association strongly advocates recognition of the Cambrian Way.
 A.J.
 Drake (2006)

-|Full History of the Cambrian Way - by Tony Drake
+|Full History of the Cambrian Way - by Tony Drake (from his guidebook 2008)|

 Below is a detailed history of the Cambrian Way in Tony's own words (extracted from the 2008 guidebook).
 It must be noted that since this was written there has been a considerable improvement in the attitudes of many of those who were opposed to the Cambrian Way and the National Park Authorities and many County Coucils are now co-operating well with the Cambrian Way Trust.
 However, some County Councils, are still opposed to the walk, with Powys refusing point blank to allow any waymarking of the Cambrian Way throughout their area of jurisdiction.
 However, this is less of a problem than it may seem, as a large proportion of the route through Powys is within the Brecon Beacons National Park, where these issues are controlled by the National Park Authority.
 Also, as new generations start to influence decisions, the stance made in Powys may mellow.

 My first involvement in long distance path planning was in the early 1950s when the Ramblers' Association in Gloucestershire did the initial planning for the Cotswold Way.
 About the same time I was involved in negotiations for amendments to the designated route for the Offa's Dyke Path in the Wye Valley.
 Between 1957 and 1960 I was involved in the planning of a serial walk along the Dyke path for the three Gloucestershire rambling clubs.
 These were very popular and when it was over the cry was "What can we do next?"
 I did some preliminary planning for a route from Gloucester to Snowdon via the Black Mountains, Brecon Beacons and Plynlimon.
 The enormous attraction of this mostly mountain route was apparent, but the Gloucestershire Ramblers did not take it up.
 It was not until 1967 that it occurred to me to wonder why no one had proposed a long distance route over the principal mountains of Wales.
 Soundings in the Ramblers' Association and the Youth Hostel Association circles in Wales brought an immediate and enthusiastic response.
 Both the RA and YHA passed motions at their respective national council meetings in March 1968 calling for the creation of a Cambrian Way Long Distance Footpath.

 Roger Brickell, the South Wales RA secretary at that time, convened a meeting at Kington on June 23rd 1968 at which a Cambrian Way Committee was formed with myself as chairman and Roger as secretary.
 A predominantly high level mountain route was to be surveyed and various organisations undertook sections by counties.
 The southern part was divided between the RA, YHA, the Brecon Beacons Voluntary Wardens Association and the Pontypool Group of the RA.
 In the north the British Mountaineering Council was offered the Caernarvonshire section but turned out to be hostile to the whole concept.
 Subsequently the RA and YHA based in Liverpool joined forces, led by Bill Hall and Brian Steventon respectively, and surveyed all the northern half.

 The survey methods varied considerably.
 In the south some of the committee, notably Bob Rowson and Keith Mascetti were already knowledgeable of their area.
 Denis Veasey, David Robinson and Don Sutor made surveys in the lesser known Elenydd area in Central Wales, and concluded that the western side of that wild area had fewer forestry problems.
 The Liverpool Ramblers and hostellers had different methods and descended on their allotted area by coach and dispersed into several survey groups.
 Although I had visited much of Wales, particularly on meets of the Gloucestershire Mountaineering Club, my roving commission on all sections took me to delightful parts of Wales I might never have visited.